History of Art (Graduate Diploma) (2023 Entry)

 You can find out more about our English language requirementsLink opens in a new window.
 This course requires the following:

 - IELTS overall score of 7.0, minimum component scores of two at 6.0/6.5 and the rest at 7.0 or above.

 We welcome applications from students with other internationally recognised qualifications.

 For more information, please visit the international entry requirements pageLink opens in a new window.

 There are no additional entry requirements for this course.

 Practices of Art History

-This module will introduce you to the ways in which art history has developed as an academic discipline, illustrating the manifold ways in which it has been practiced by scholars from its beginnings in the 19th century to the present.
+This module will introduce you to the ways in which art history has developed as an academic discipline, illustrating the manifold ways in which it has been practiced from its beginnings in the 19th century to the present.

 Academic Preparation for Art Historians

 This module (which is not taken for credit) will help you to develop the academic skills you need for graduate study in History of Art.
 It will facilitate the transition from undergraduate to postgraduate study, as well as helping you to engage with History of Art as a new discipline.